Nathan-Rugo/Trafiri/README.md

-# 📜 README for Trafiri: Discover Hidden Gems in Kenya 🌍🇰🇪
+# 📜 Trafiri: Discover Hidden Gems in Kenya 🌍🇰🇪

 Karibu!
 Welcome to Trafiri, your go-to website for discovering hidden gems in Kenya. 🌟 Whether you're a local or a tourist, Trafiri helps you explore unique and breathtaking destinations, plan activities, and find exciting things to do.
 Let's make your travel adventures unforgettable! 🌴🌞